saboor989/5443-Big-Data-saboor/Program1-writeup.md

 * in the json file open and close and write the particular data as shown by inserting the proper "{}" and "[]" "" : and , to represent the json file format.
 * for looping for the dynamic number of rows and columns to be written in json
-* in the end the the closing flower brace to indicate the end of object with many arrays with key value paris.
+* in the end the the closing flower brace to indicate the end of object with many arrays with key value pairs.

-The important thing here is the reading line by line of the file which helps in preventing some problems
+The important thing here is , reading line by line of the file which helps in preventing some data handling problems.